The Lion (locomotive)

 The Lion is a historic steam locomotive at the Maine State Museum in Augusta, Maine, USA.
 Built in 1846 for use on a logging railroad, it is the oldest known American-built locomotive in New England.
 It was listed on the National Register of Historic Places in 1976.

 Description

 The Lion is set on display, prominently located near the entrance to the Maine State Museum.
 Its main frame is 12.5 ft long and 7 ft 4.5 in wide, made of solid oak timbers with iron strapping.
-Mounted on this frame is a five-section boiler, with a dry steam dome near its center, from which steam is piped to the steam chest, which drives the pistons that move the train.
+Mounted on this frame is a five-section boiler, with a dry steam dome near its center from which steam is piped to the steam chest and then to the pistons.
 The boiler and cylinders were insulated with a thin layer of wood, which was covered by a thin layer of iron.
-The main stack is located at the front, and has an unusual inverted cone shape, apparently intended to deflect sparks and cinders that came from the exhaust.
+The main stack is located at the front and has an unusual inverted cone shape, intended to deflect sparks and cinders from the exhaust.